 You kick your legs, pushing upwards to get back to the surface.

-In the next moment, an ice-cold, slippery noose wraps itself around your neck and pulls you inexorably into the dark realm of the deep sea.
+In the next moment, an ice-cold, slippery noosesling wraps itself around your neck and pulls you unstoppably into the dark realmdomain (Reich) of the deep sea.

 The last strip of the Danish coast has long since disappeared.
-Soon you will have reached the fish-rich coasts of Africa.
+Soon you will reach the fish-rich coasts of Africa.
 You wonder if there will be clashes with the local fishermen again.
-In any case, you can’t be blamed, your fleet has duly bought fishing licences from the EU.
+In any case, you can’t be blamed, your fleetmany ship sailing together has dulyrightly, appropriately bought fishing licencesofficial permission from the EU.

 You would rather have stayed in your home waters.
-In the past, you almost emptied the fish stocks.
+In the past, you almost emptied the fish stocksfish population.
 Now the politicians have taken action and you have had to look for alternative waters.

 People love to eat fish sandwiches when they are at the North Sea.
 They don’t realise that with every snack they eat, they are eating away the lunch of a small fisherman in Africa or Southeast Asia.

-This is not the only black secret of industrial fishing.
-As captain of the fishing fleet, you don’t show it in front of the crew, but your heart bleeds every time you see masses of rays and turtles, sometimes seabirds or dolphins, thrown half-dead back into the sea.
+This is not the only dark secret of industrial fishing.
+As captain of the fishing fleet, you don’t show it in front of the crew, but your heart bleeds every time you see masses of stingraysflat, diamond-shaped fish with a thin tail that can sting and turtles, sometimes also seabirds or dolphins, thrown back into the sea half-dead.

-No one wants to eat fried turtles or dolphin breasts.
-You stare in frustration.
+No one wants to eat fried turtles or dolphin breast.
+You stare at the water in frustration.
 You want to put an end to it all.
-But you know enough people who are just waiting to take your place and don’t share your scruples.
+But you know enough people who are just waiting to take your place and don’t share your scrupleshesitation/ reservations because of moral concerns.

-The salmon look greedily at you with dull eyes.
-You know this look very well by now.
+The salmonpopular fish with orange-pink flesh (Lachs) look greedilywith intense desire/ in a way that shows that you really want something you do not need (gierig) at you with dulldim/ bland/ flat eyes.
+You know this look very well.
 Bored, you press a button and the daily load of shredded fish is poured into the huge aquarium.
-The fish pounce on the food, in a few minutes the water is blank again and the fish start staring at you again.
+The fish pounceleap/ dart/ dive on the food, in a few minutes the water is clear again and the fish start staring at you again.

 Your job on the fishing boat was more brutal, but significantly more exciting.
-Sometimes you regret that you loudly denounced the abuses in the fishing industry.
-You increasingly doubt whether you really did more damage in your old job than here.
+Sometimes you regretare sorry that you loudly denouncedpublicly criticize the abusesmalpractices/ violations in the fishing industry.
+You increasingly doubt whether you really did more harm in your old job than you are doing here.

-Oskar told you about “aquaponics”.
-This cultivation technique combines fish farming with vegetable cultivation without soil and apparently produces hardly any waste.
-You would love to try it out, but that would also mean not doing anything about lax labelling.
+Oskar told you about „aquaponics“.
+This technique combines fish farming with vegetable growing without using soilearth on which plants grow and apparently produces hardly any waste.
+You would love to try it out, but that would also mean not to do anything about the laxlenient/ loose standards for sustainability labels in the industry.

-The screech of seagulls wakes you from your nap.
-You stretch, search the sea for ships.
-But today everything remains empty.
-Since a famous captain of a large fishing cutter denounced the abuses in the fishing industry, only a few shipping companies still dare to sail the seas despite worldwide criticism.
+The screechscreaming sound seagulls make of seagulls wakes you from your nap.
+You stretch and search the sea for ships but today everything remains empty.
+Since a famous captain of a large fishing cutter denounced the abuses in the fishing industry, only a few shipping companies still darerisk to sail the seas despite worldwide criticism.

 You pick up a few plastic bags lying around.
-It is spring – low season – and there are only a few tourists on the beach, but there is still rubbish lying around that can be devoured by the sea at any time.
+It is spring – low seasonopposite of high season; time in which not a lot of visitors are present– and there are only a few tourists on the beach, but there is still rubbish lying around that can be devouredgulped down/ taken by the sea at any time.

-“We now offer fish from aquaponics farming,” the snack bar owner proudly announces.
-Aquaponics is all the rage and has spread throughout Denmark as a successful business model.
+„We now offer fish from aquaponics farming,“ the snack bar owner proudly announces.
+Aquaponics is super popular and has spread throughout Denmark as a successful business model.
 The new fish sandwich is a little more expensive, but with this fish you are not harming the environment or other people.

-At that moment, the seagull swoops down from the sky, snatches the roll from your hand and takes off with the fish in its beak, letting out a triumphant screech.
+At that moment, the seagull swoopsdives/ flys down from the sky, snatchesgrabs the roll from your hand and takes off with the fish in its beakmout of a bird.
+It lets out a triumphant screech.

-The screech of the seagulls wakes you from your nap.
-You stretch, search the sea for ships.
+The screechscreaming sound seagulls make of the seagulls wakes you from your nap.
+You stretch and search the sea for ships.
 But today everything remains empty.
-Since a famous captain of a large fishing cutter denounced the abuses in the fishing industry, only a few shipping companies still dare to sail the seas despite the worldwide criticism.
+Since a famous captain of a large fishing cutter denounced the abuses in the fishing industry, only a few shipping companies still darerisk to sail the seas despite the worldwide criticism.

 You pick up a few plastic bags lying around.
-It is spring – low season – and there are only a few tourists on the beach, but there is still rubbish lying around that can be devoured by the sea at any time.
+It is spring – low seasonopposite of high season; time in which not a lot of visitors are present – and there are only a few tourists on the beach, but there is still rubbish lying around that can be devouredgulped down/ taken by the sea at any time.

 For a few weeks now, the snack bar has only been offering fish that has a special sustainability seal.
-This seal is the legacy of the captain.
-Since he disappeared under mysterious circumstances during negotiations with the fishing industry, he has become Denmark’s new national hero.
+This seal is the legacysomething a person leaves behind after he or she dies of the captain.
+Since he disappeared under mysterious circumstances during negotiationstalks with the fishing industry, he has become Denmark’s new national hero.

 The fish roll costs more than twice as much as before, but at last you are sure that you are not harming the environment or other people with this fish.

-Just then, the seagull swoops down from the sky, snatches the roll from your hand and takes off with the fish in its beak, letting out a triumphant screech.
+Just then, the seagull swoopsdives/ flys down from the sky, snatchesgrabs the roll from your hand and takes off with the fish in its beakmout of a bird.
+It lets out a triumphant screech.

 Disappointed, you pull the small empty boat onto the beach.
-Since the big fish trawlers from the north have been cruising around off the coast of Somalia, there are hardly any fish left.
-Yet the people here have lived from fishing since time immemorial.
+Since the big fish trawlersboats with a large fishing net from the north have been cruising around off the coast of Somalia, there are hardly any fish left.
+Yet the people here have lived from fishing since time immemorialancient/ very old.
 Having no fish means having nothing to eat.

 You don’t stand a chance against them.